 - Recommendations maintain the 2014-15 Infrastructure rate for all institutions, except The University of Texas M.D.
-Anderson Cancer Center (MD Anderson) and The University of Texas Health Science Center (UTHSC) at Tyler, at \$6.63 annually per predicted square foot. - Recommendations maintain the 2014-15 Infrastructure rate for MD Anderson and UTHSC Tyler at \$6.09 annually per predicted square foot. - MD Anderson Cancer Center and UTHSC Tyler have historically been funded at a lower All Funds Infrastructure rate as the two institutions did not contribute statutory tuition to the Infrastructure formula when it was established.
-Both institutions contribute statutory tuition to the Infrastructure formula for the 2016-17 biennium. - Recommendations total \$235.4 million in General Revenue and \$18.3 million in statutory tuition.
-Recommendations fund the change in predicted square feet with a decrease of \$0.6 million in General Revenue under the 2014-15 funding level offset by an increase of \$5.9 million in statutory tuition.
+Anderson Cancer Center (MD Anderson) and The University of Texas Health Science Center (UTHSC) at Tyler, at \$6.63 annually per predicted square foot. - Recommendations fund the 2016-17 Infrastructure rate for MD Anderson and UTHSC Tyler at \$6.24 annually per predicted square foot, an increase from the 2014-15 Infrastructure rate of \$6.09 annually per predicted square feet.
+The increase is due to an additional \$1.4 million in General Revenue provided to the two institutions to increase the General Revenue rate to align with the average General Revenue rate at the other institutions. - MD Anderson Cancer Center and UTHSC Tyler have historically been funded at a lower All Funds Infrastructure rate as the two institutions did not contribute statutory tuition to the Infrastructure formula when it was established.
+Both institutions contribute statutory tuition to the Infrastructure formula for the 2016-17 biennium. - Recommendations total \$237.5 million in General Revenue and \$18.3 million in statutory tuition.
+Recommendations fund the change in predicted square feet and the increased rate for MD Anderson and UTHSC Tyler with an increase of \$1.5 million in General Revenue and \$5.9 million in statutory tuition.

 - 5. Research Enhancement Formula.
 Recommendations maintain the 2014-15 rate of 1.22 percent for the research enhancement formula.
 This formula provides base funding of \$1,412,500 per year to each institution plus 1.22 percent of the institution's fiscal year 2013 research expenditures as reported to THECB.
-Recommendations for the Research Enhancement formula total \$71.7 million in General Revenue, an increase of \$3.0 million in General Revenue over 2014-15 funding level.
+Recommendations for the Research Enhancement formula total \$72.4 million in General Revenue, an increase of \$3.7 million in General Revenue over 2014-15 funding level.
 Of this amount, \$2.8 million is for base funding at Texas Tech Health Sciences Center at El Paso as a stand-alone institution. - 6.
+Infrastructure Support and Research Enhancement Formula Drivers.
+Data elements in the Infrastructure Support formula (predicted square feet) and Research Enhancement formula (research expenditures) incorporate research conducted by faculty under contract at a clinical partner for all institutions for the 2016-17 formula allocation.
+Prior to the 2016-17 biennium, predicted square feet and research expenditures only included research conducted by faculty at a clinical partner for Texas A&M University Health Science Center.
+This resulted in an increase in predicted square feet and research expenditures for The University of Texas Southwestern Medical Center and The University of Texas Health Science Center at San Antonio. - 7.
 Graduate Medical Education (GME) Formula.
 Recommendations maintain the 2014-15 rate of \$5,122 per medical resident in an accredited program.
 Recommendations for the GME formula at the HRIs total \$57.4 million in General Revenue, an increase of \$3.7 million in General Revenue over 2014-15 funding level. - Baylor College of Medicine receives funding through the GME formula for medical residents in accordance with Texas Education Code, Section 61.097.
 Using the 2014-15 calculation methodology, the graduate medical education for 2016-17 totals \$12.8 million, an increase of \$0.8 million from the 2014-15 appropriated level.
-Funding for graduate medical education at Baylor College of Medicine is appropriated through THECB's bill pattern and will be presented with the THECB's funding recommendations. - 7.
+Funding for graduate medical education at Baylor College of Medicine is appropriated through THECB's bill pattern and will be presented with the THECB's funding recommendations. - 8.
 Mission Specific Formulas.
 Recommendations increase the Cancer Center Operations Formula (Mission specific formula for MD Anderson) and Chest Disease Center Operations Formula (Mission specific formula for UTHSC Tyler) by the average growth in General Revenue funding recommended for the I&O formula.